m4drat/coursera-ds-and-algos/1-algorithmic-toolbox/README.md

 # 1. Algorithmic toolbox

-Almost every solution for a problem has function called `CheckSolution` which will check if solution is correct using predefined testcase and/or obviously correct implementation.
+Almost every solution for a problem (starting from week-3) has function called `CheckSolution` which will check if solution is correct using predefined testcase and/or obviously correct implementation.

 ## Week 1